sveltejs/svelte/packages/svelte/messages/compile-errors/script.md

 ## props_id_invalid_placement

-> `$props.id()` can only be used at the top level of components as a variable declaration initializer
+> `$props.id()` can only be used at the top level of components as a variable declaration initializer, and before any `await` expression.

 ## props_illegal_name